China says restrained in face of India 'concocting' excuses over border

 Indian officials have previously said about 300 soldiers from either side are facing each other about 150 meters (yards) apart on the plateau.

-They have told Reuters that both sides' diplomats have quietly engaged to try to ensure the stand-off does not escalate, and that India's ambassador to Beijing is leading the effort to find a way for both sides to back down from confrontation without losing face.
+They have told Reuters that both sides' diplomats have quietly engaged to try to ensure the stand-off does not escalate, and that India's ambassador to Beijing is leading the effort to find a way for both sides to back down.

-In a separate, much longer statement, China's Foreign Ministry said at one point there were more than 400 Indians on Chinese territory, who had advanced over 180 metres into China.

-As of late July, there were still over 40 Indian border troops and one bulldozer on Chinese territory, it added.

-"Since the incident broke out, India has invented various excuses to justify its illegal action, but its arguments have no factual or legal grounds at all and are simply untenable," the ministry said.

-Reporting by Ben Blanchard; Editing by Raju Gopalakrishnan
+Additional reporting by Sanjeev Miglani in NEW DELHI; Editing by Raju Gopalakrishnan and Clarence Fernandez